gausec/KingRailPopGen/VirginiaRail/README.md

 # Phylogenetic comparison of three _Rallus_ species
 ---
 ### Aim
-I am using [ANGSD](http://www.popgen.dk/angsd/index.php/Abbababa) to phlyogenetically compare three species of North American Rails, the Clapper rail (_Rallus _) the Virginia rail (_Rallus limicola_) and the king rail (_Rallus elegans_).
+I am using [ANGSD](http://www.popgen.dk/angsd/index.php/Abbababa) to phlyogenetically compare three species of North American rails, the clapper rail (_Rallus crepitans_) the Virginia rail (_Rallus limicola_) and the king rail (_Rallus elegans_).
 One individual from each species will be compared using ABBABABA(D-stat).
 ---

 ### Contributors: Carol Gause and Megan Linke